hodlsimulator/ScreenActions/README.md

 - If Apple Intelligence options aren’t visible, confirm your device is supported, language settings match, and there’s sufficient free space.
 - If Archive fails with an ExtensionKit entitlement error, ensure you are **not** requesting that entitlement anywhere (by design we don’t).
 - If Scan feels sluggish, try barcode-only mode first and fill more of the ROI band with the code.
+- If purchases don’t show: confirm IAPs exist in App Store Connect with the **exact IDs**, In-App Purchase capability is enabled, and test on-device with a sandbox Apple ID (prices appear localised via StoreKit).

 ---